tinacms/tina-starter-grande/content/posts/test-post.md

 authors:
   - 3ko5o4fqa
 ---
-"Is there anything I am missing out on right now?"
+_"Is there anything I am missing out on right now?"_

 I get this question a lot from friends and family members.
-Originally, I was going to use this as a re-write for my original article where I detail my favorite services and share my referral links (shameless).
-On second thought, I decided to do that here and also  give my take on what a good personal finance "stack" might look like more generically.
+Originally, I was going to use this as a re-write for my original article where I detail my favorite services and share my referral links (**shameless**).
+On second thought, I decided to do that here and also  give my take on what a good personal finance _stack_ might look like more generically.

 We'll start with covering all of the ways we usually spend money (in no particular order):